The Splendors of Sicily

 (Meals on flight, welcome dinner included.)

-This afternoon we’ll have a nice lunch together in a local restaurant, a recommendation from a trusted friend.
+This afternoon we’ll enjoy a nice lunch together in a local restaurant, a recommendation from a trusted friend.

 Dinner this evening is on your own in beautiful Palermo, so be sure to consult our well-researched restaurant recommendations list.